AmadouDiadie95/AmadouDiadie95/README.md

 Added the `Mon 8 Oct 2023`

-Last update on Mon Jun 24 2024
+Last update on Tue Jun 25 2024

-**191 day before 2025 ⏱** days before new years
+**190 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with hate
+🤖 This README.md is updated with wickedness